Great Western Highway: Road classification

 The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW).
 Great Western Highway was declared (as Main Road No. 5) on 8 August 1928, from the interchange with Parramatta Road and City Road in the City of Sydney, via Penrith, Katoomba, and Lithgow to Bathurst; with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to State Highway 5 on 8 April 1929.
 Its eastern end was extended to the intersection of Broadway and Wattle Street on 22 February 1967 (part of Sydney's Ring Road 1 at the time).
 It was extended east again to its current terminus at Railway Square in Haymarket on 22 January 1993.

 As the main route for traffic from the Blue Mountains into Sydney was superseded from Great Western Highway to the Western Freeway/Motorway from the 1970s, the definition of Great Western Highway as State Highway 5 outside inner Sydney remained virtually untouched, until the western extension of Western Freeway from Emu Plains to Lapstone in June 1993, resulting in a roughly-2km gap between the beginning of the motorway and the interchange with Russell Street where the highway recommences.

-The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+The passing of the Roads Act 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this act, Great Western Highway today retains its declaration as Highway 5, from the intersection of Broadway and Quay Streets at Railway Square in Haymarket to the interchange with M4 Western Motorway at Leonay, then from the end of Western Motorway at the interchange with Governors Drive at Lapstone to Bathurst.

+21st century

+In March 2026, Mitchell's Causeway and Victoria Pass were found to be unsafe and were closed indefinitely by Transport for NSW.
+Traffic was diverted at Mount Victoria via the Darling Causeway and Bells Line of Road rejoining the Great Western Highway at Bowenfels.
+The government subsequently announced that Mitchell's Causeway would be closed for at least three months.
+In May 2026, two consortia led by Gamuda and Seymour Whyte were shortlisted to rebuild the causeway.

+As of June 2026, the state government projects that Victoria Pass will reopen between April and June 2027, they also decided to extend the small business support package to $20 million.
+Seymour Whyte were selected as the contractors to rebuild this bridge.